4bita/ton-swapper/README.md

 It leverages DeDust and StoneFi API (+ Orbs api for connection to a Ton node).
 When user has not enough jUSDT or jUSDC tokens, the service will automatically swap Ton reserves and buy necessary jettons.
-When a user has too a lot jetton tokens (specified in index.ts), they will be swapped to TONs.
+When a user has too a lot jetton tokens (specified in config.ts), they will be swapped to TONs.

 ## Setup